Anushar123/vsdsram/README.md

 ![](Waveforms/Ngspice/Spice/PullupRatio.PNG)

+### Static Noise Margin (SNM) Analysis

+Static noise margin (SNM) is a functional metric to analyse the stability of SRAM cell.
+The graphical representation of SNM is through the largest square diagonal between the voltage transfer characteristics (VTC) of inverters.
+It determines the capability to retain the information that is stored.
+SNM measures the SRAM stability and it defines the maximum noise margin that a cell can store the data without losing the information.

 ## Upcoming Future Works

 The Circuit design of 6T SRAM alongwith Precharge, Sense amplifier is designed solely in opensouce tool and its characterstics is analyzed.
 As a post layout stage, the design's layout is drawn and spice netlist is extracted.
 As a part of upcoming work the next step is post layout simulation, verifying it with pre layout.
 The32kbit and PnR (Place and Route) flow and lastly GDS to be released.